ros-navigation/docs.nav2.org/docs/configuration_and_development/first_time_robot_setup_guide/sensors/mapping_localization.md

 sudo apt install ros-$ROS_DISTRO-slam-toolbox
 ```

-We will launch the `async_slam_toolbox_node` of `slam_toolbox` using the package’s built-in launch files.
+We will launch the `async_slam_toolbox_node` of `slam_toolbox` using the package's built-in launch files.
 Open a new terminal and then execute the following lines:

 ```shell
 ros2 launch slam_toolbox online_async_launch.py use_sim_time:=true